mutronic/marcaroni/README.md

 ## Requirements

-This is a [Python 3](https://www.python.org/) script that relies on the Python standard library, plus the following contributed libraries:
+This is a [Python 3](https://www.python.org/) script for Mac OSX that relies on the Python standard library, plus the following contributed libraries:
 * psycopg2 (`pip install psycopg2-binary`)
 * pymarc (`pip install pymarc`)
 * isbnlib (`pip install isbnlib`)